itamair/drupal_layout_paragraphs_starterkit/README.md

       username: admin
       password: admin

-and then test Layout Paragraphs functionalities with the Home Basic Page content.
+and then test Layout Paragraphs functionalities directly from the Home Page Content.